 Origin, Reynaers, Solarlux, Centor, aïr bifolds and Schuco in our view provide some of the best door handles for quality, operation, look and feel.

 Finally look at the small details.
 The best bi folding doors take care of what you see and what you don’t.
 For example, how the seals come together at the corners, the way the lock keeps fit into the frame.
 Look at the fit and finish of the corners and how the hardware fixes to the frame without the exposed screws of cheaper systems.

 The bifolding door low threshold

 The dimension of the low threshold will vary by millimetres from system to system.
 Find out more about Thresholds on Bifolding Doors.
-We recommend you always speak to your builder, door provider and architect if you’re looking to achieve an ultra flat look to your door threshold.
+Therefore always speak to your builder, door provider and architect if you’re looking to achieve an ultra-flat look to your door threshold.

 Guarantees and Service Levels for bifolding doors.

 Almost all bifolding door brands provide good guarantees.
 You will find differing service levels and customer care from company to company.
 Some manufacturers give a guarantee to their installers, assuming a correct door installation.
 Installers offer their own guarantee (typically ten years).
 All of these guarantees will largely depend upon the door system.

 Remember glass or glass with integral blinds often comes with only five years guarantee.
 Check with your bifold door provider.